zcstarr/headsup-server/README.md

 ```

 ### Deployment
 Deployment uses CI with circle ci and is currently deployed via cloudformation configuration and elasticbeanstalk.
-The server is deployed that way as well.
-It uses the script

 ### Team
 Zane Starr - zane[at]gmail.com